donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/k8s-cluster-setup.md

 ## Run this section on a SINGLE HOST.
 Just from master0

 ### Proceed with final kubeadm steps

 Token creation, config upload into the cluster itself.
 And the installation of dns and proxy containers.
+Only needs to be run from one host given the results of this end up in k8s etcd (and is clustered).
 ```
 kubeadm config upload from-flags
 kubeadm alpha phase bootstrap-token cluster-info /etc/kubernetes/admin.conf